cuemacro/findatapy/README.md

 * Required: Python 3.4, 3.5
 * Required: pandas, numpy etc.
 * Recommended: Bloomberg Python Open API
-    * To use Bloomberg you will need to have a licence (either to access Desktop API or Server API)
-    * Use experimental Python 3.4 version from Bloomberg http://www.bloomberglabs.com/api/libraries/
-    * Also download C++ version of Bloomberg API and extract into any location
-        * eg. C:\blp\blpapi_cpp_3.9.10.1
-    * For Python 3.5 - need to compile blpapi source using Microsoft Visual Studio 2015 yourself
-        * Install Microsoft Visual Studio 2015 (Community Edition is free)
-        * Before doing do be sure to add environment variables for the Bloomberg DLL (blpapi3_64.dll) to PATH variable
-            * eg. C:\blp\blpapi_cpp_3.9.10.1\bin
-        * Make sure BLPAPI_ROOT root is set as an environmental variable in Windows
-            * eg. C:\blp\blpapi_cpp_3.9.10.1
-        * python setup.py build
-        * python setup.py install
-    * For Python 3.4 - prebuilt executable can be run, which means we can skip the build steps above
-        * Might need to tweak registry to avoid "Python 3.4 not found in registry error" (blppython.reg example) when using this executable
-    * The library doesn't support the old Bloomberg COM API (since much slower than the new Open API)
 * Recommended: chartpy for funky interactive plots (https://github.com/cuemacro/chartpy) and
 * Recommended: arctic (AHL library for managing time series in MongoDB)
 * Recommended: multiprocessor_on_dill because standard multiprocessing library pickle causes issues